awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 ------
 #### [ AWS Management Console ]

-**Prerequisite**
-You must have an existing IAM OIDC provider for your cluster\.
-To determine if you already have one or need to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

 **To create your Amazon EBS CSI plugin IAM role with the AWS Management Console**